medfata/listApp/README.md

 # listApp
-a to do list to structur your day.
+a to do list to structure your day.
 #technologies used :
   ->Back end :
       1- asp.net core (web api);